 The Massachusetts Public Library Construction Program has planning and implementation resources.

 Facility Planning Standards

 The Wisconsin State Library has had long established Standards for basic library service.
 Currently in its fourth edition, Wisconsin Public Library Standards include both quantitative measures and checklists.
-The quantitative guidelines can be applied to either municipal population of the jurisdiction or service population of the area.

 Planning for Collections

 Richard B. Hall, Bond Act Manager, of the California State Library Office of Library Construction, notes that the most serious errors he has seen in library building programs have been in the area of planning for collections.
 "90% percent of the time, when I find a major problem during plans reviews, it is in the layout of the shelving because of a calculation error made in the building program or an incorrect assumption made by the programmer or architect for either volumes per linear foot or how many books a shelving type will hold."

 Your job as the library planner is to identify specific collections, the quantity you will be housing, and select a shelving type.
 Then take out your calculator, open your excel spreadsheet or jump into Libris Design.
 Many of the basic planning sources cited above provide excellent guidelines for planning collection space.